 - Excessive inward rotation of the hip joint and thigh

 Our level of self-awareness of how we walk or run varies.
 Some are very self-aware others not so much.
 Some individuals have been limping for so long they assume it is normal.
 This is a situation where viewing a video image of walking or running can automatically increase self-awareness.
 The potency of the video walking can be magnified when viewed in slow motion.
 There are times when self-awareness can by itself be therapeutic.
 An overly simplistic explanation of possible intervention is the self-cue is “see that don’t do that.
-Consciously avoid moving in the deviant way.
+Consciously avoid moving in a deviant way.

 When there is an abnormality and/or pain when walking or running it automatically results in a compensated gait or deviant gait.
 Humans have an enormous capacity to make up or compensate.
-This ability to compensate is automatic, it happens without explicit conscious thought process.
+This ability to compensate is automatic, it happens without an explicit conscious thought process.

-The following are considerations when automatic gait deviation or gait compensation may not be best and interventions such as use of adaptive equipment, shoe therapy, shoe inserts, and/or gait training should be considered when:
+The following are considerations when automatic gait deviation or gait compensation may not be best and interventions such as the use of adaptive equipment, shoe therapy, shoe inserts, and/or gait training should be considered when:

-- Walking/running is not burning enough calories to lose body weight
+- Walking/running is not burning enough calories to lose bodyweight

 - Increased energy expenditure the gait deviation requires impairs function and abilities